ArianZargaran/web-tech/web-fundamentals/hosting.md

 ### Cloud Hosting

 Many Developers now gravitate towards Cloud Hosting.
+It offers a ton more flexibility at really low costs.
+It's 100% scalable and its control is completely on you.
+The best part of Cloud Hosting is that you can add resources to your server setup on the fly.